junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Why are you even taking these weird anthropology classes in *Stanford*?
 Dude, I mean, it's Stanford!
 They gotta have more interesting classes or something."
 Dean walks into the only hotel in the Colorado town in the middle of mountains, still bickering with Sam.

 "Anthropology *is* an interesting class, and they have the best --" Sam counters, but whatever he got to say, it's disrupted by something he senses the moment they enter the hotel lobby.
-His hands reach up to hold his head, trying vainly to make the sudden rising pain to ease.
+His hands reach up to hold his head, trying vainly to make the sudden migraine to ease.

 "Did you hear that?" he squeezes his eyes and raises his voice, unsure if his voice can override the loud ringing tone in their surrounding.